Spitgranger/capstone/README.md

 # Project Name

-Developer Names:
+Developer Names: Richard Fan, Kyle D'Souza, Mitchell Hynes, Akshit Gulia, Rafeed Iqbal

-Date of project start:
+Date of project start: Sept 16, 2024

-This project is ...
+This project is a documentation management system for the City of Hamilton PMATS

 The folders and files for this project are as follows: